reelyactive/advlib/README.md

 Now as you update the web/js/advapp.js file, web/js/advlib.js will be automatically incrementally rebuilt on the fly.

-Bluetooth Smart (BLE) Advertising Packet Librarya
+Bluetooth Smart (BLE) Advertising Packet Library
 ------------------------------------------------

 More info to come